The Mosman Art Prize is an annual, acquisitive award for painting sponsored by Mosman Municipal Council.

 Mosman Art Gallery will exercise all reasonable care with works submitted, but will not be responsible for the loss of or damage to any work while in its custody or in transit to and from the Gallery.

 Mosman Art Gallery reserves the right to photograph works exhibited in the Mosman Art Prize for the purpose of documentation and promotion.
+As part of the conditions of acquisition of the winning work, the winning artist will grant license to Mosman Art Gallery to reproduce the image of the painting in electronic and printed forms (eg, for online inclusion as part of the Gallery’s collection) and for general publicity purposes.
+The artist will maintain copyright over all commercial reproductions of their winning painting.
 All necessary acknowledgements of authorship will be duly made.

-The personal details requested on this form will only be used for the purpose of processing your application, keeping records, and establishing your identity in accordance with Mosman Council’s Privacy Management Plan.
+The personal details requested on this form will only be used for the purpose of processing your application, keeping records, and establishing your identity in accordance with Mosman Council’s Privacy Management Plan (August 2000).
 Access to the information is restricted to Council Officers and other authorised people.

 20. INTERPRETATION OF THERULES